 Ambient

-This week, it’s (loosely) ambient music.
-This is an efficient musical form since you can achieve a state of hypnotic profundity that lasts for ten or fifteen minutes by just repeating the same bar on a loop, running a flanger or phaser set to a slow sweep over it, adding a few industrial sound effects and having really cool cover art.
+3. A highly efficient musical form since you can achieve a state of hypnotic profundity lasting ten or fifteen minutes by simply repeating the same bar on a loop, running a phaser set to a slow sweep over it, adding a few industrial sound effects and having really cool cover art.

-Anyway, as I was listening to the Chromatics’ pretty cover of I Want To Be Alone, an odd thing happened: quite deep in the mix, there is an oddly discordant backing.
-Perhaps a Mellotron, a Farfisa or something exotic, but to my uncultured ears, it sounded uncomfortably like a weed-eater.
+As JC chilled to the Chromatics’ pretty cover of I Want To Be Alone the other day, an odd thing happened: quite deep in the mix, a discordant backing sounded.
+Perhaps a Moog, Mellotron, Farfisa, Stylophone or something exotic but, to JC’s uncultured ears, it sounded uncomfortably like a weed-eater.

-How odd!
-Two songs in a row!
 Is this a genre, perhaps?
 A collective?
-Perhaps a famous guest ambient instrumentalist of some kind?
+Is this the trademark groove of a famous guest ambient instrumentalist of some kind?

-I got up to make a coffee and as I did, spotted my neighbour in the garden with his Flymo.
+JC got up to make coffee and as he did, spotted the neighbour in the garden with his Flymo.